Heat Emergencies

 Want to stay cool as a cucumber?
 Here’s how:

-• Hydrate Like a Boss: Water is your best friend.
-Drink plenty of it, even if you don’t feel thirsty.
-Think of it as topping off your internal radiator.
+• Hydrate Like a Boss: Drink lots of water, even if you’re not thirsty.
+Think of it as keeping your internal radiator topped off.

-• Dress Smart: Light-colored, loose-fitting clothes are the way to go.
-They help your body breathe and reflect, rather than absorb, the sun’s rays.
+• Dress Smart: Wear light-colored, loose-fitting clothes.
+They help your body breathe and reflect the sun’s rays.

-• Take Breaks: Don’t be a hero.
+• Take Breaks: Don’t try to be a hero.
 Rest in the shade or indoors.
 Your body will thank you.

-• Avoid Peak Heat: Try to limit outdoor activities between 10 a.m. and 4 p.m. when the sun’s at its fiercest.
-It’s like dodging rush hour, but with UV rays.
+• Avoid Peak Heat: Stay inside between 10 a.m. and 4 p.m. when the sun’s at its fiercest.
+It’s like dodging rush hour but with UV rays.

 • Eat Light: Heavy meals can heat you up.
-Opt for salads, fruit, and other light fare.
-It’s like switching from a roaring fire to a gentle simmer.
+Opt for salads, fruit, and lighter fare.
+It’s like turning down a roaring fire to a gentle simmer.

 First Aid: What to Do When Heat Strikes